LukeGrahamLandry/franca/examples/circuit/README.md

 it works well enough to run my overture/leg in the maze and a few things from the schematic hub (mandelbrot and tetris).

+> Eventually I want to support the 2.x rewrite of the game
+> (and I started to do so) but I want to wait until it stabilizes more.
+> rn it's hard to tell what's supposed to work and what's perpetually broken.

 ## TODO

 - devices